whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 *This document and a variety of extensions to the tutorial material were written and developed by Helen Lockstone, with contributions from Ben Wright.
-All the material for today’s course is available from this link:
+All the material for today's course is available from this link:
 <https://www.well.ox.ac.uk/bioinformatics/training/R_Basic_Features>*

 You can open a copy of this tutorial guide on the machine you are using